ELFI requires Python 3.5 or greater (see below how to install). To install ELFI, simply type in your terminal:

 You can either clone the public repository:

 git clone https://github.com/elfi-dev/elfi.git

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, go to the folder and type: